alexrobertsonuk/ga4-for-content-designers/docs/user-journeys.md

 Completion time for returning users may include long gaps between visits, while for new users it is more likely to reflect completion within a single visit.

+### Variables

-The segments in the Variables section below support different types of comparison.
+The segments below support different types of comparison.
 You do not need to create all of them.
 Create only the segments needed for the comparison you want to make.

-### Variables

 | Field | Value |
 |---|---|